 Please click here to learn more detailed information about a Major in French.

-The Rutgers University-Camden French Program is proud to host a Tournées “New French Films on Campus” Festival this spring.
-All films will be subtitled in English, they are entirely FREE and they will be shown in the Fine Arts Building, Room 110.
+The Rutgers University-Camden French Program was proud to host a Tournées “New French Films on Campus” Festival in Spring 2014.
+All films were entirely free to the New Jersey public as well as students on campus.